KaveIO/Eskapade/docs/source/index.rst

 and start experiencing its advantages.

 The focus of the provided documentation is on constructing a data analysis setup in Eskapade.
 Machine learning interfaces will be included in an upcoming release.
-Stay tuned!

 Contents
 ========